Pavol Regenda

-Pavol Regenda (born 7 December 1999) is a Slovak professional ice hockey player for the San Jose Barracuda of the American Hockey League (AHL), while under contract with the San Jose Sharks of the National Hockey League (NHL).
+Pavol Regenda (born 7 December 1999) is a Slovak professional ice hockey winger for HV71 of the Swedish Hockey League (SHL).
+He most recently played for the San Jose Sharks of the National Hockey League (NHL).
 Regenda previously played for the Anaheim Ducks of the NHL and HK Dukla Michalovce of the Slovak Extraliga.
-He has represented Slovakia's national team several times and won a bronze medal with them at the 2022 Winter Olympics.
+He has represented Slovakia national team several times and won a bronze medal with them at the 2022 Winter Olympics.